wkdwilliams/LaravelAPI/README.md

 Simple CRUD implementation eases the process of implementing your own API.

 # Documentation
+## Folder structure
+The `Core` folder contains our middleware, jobs, providers and abstract classes.
+Typically in Laravel, this is the `app` directory.
+The `App` directory contains our resources.
 ## Make a new resource
 To conveniently create a new resource within the App directory, run this command: